Learn how to personalize your shoes with iron-on vinyl, including glitter heat transfer vinyl (HTV)! It’s fun and easy!

 For this project, all you really need is a pair of canvas shoes you want to personalize, some iron-on vinyl/heat transfer vinyl (regular or glitter), a way to press your vinyl onto your shoes (like an EasyPress or iron), and the design itself!
 Here are some design ideas for how you can personalize your shoes:

-Or how about a pretty-in-pink glitter rose in iron-on vinyl on a white canvas shoe?
+How about a pretty-in-pink glitter rose in iron-on vinyl on a white canvas shoe?
+You can add a name, too!

 Or put some animal prints on your sneakers, like these black sneakers with silver iron-on vinyl!